Topological proofs of categorical coherence: Categorical coherence

 We will give in \cref{thm:coherence-operahedra} two topological proofs of coherence for categorified non-symmetric operads.
-A benefit of our presentation is that, adopting the oriented approach (see the second proof of \cref{thm:coherence-operahedra}), we get a proof of coherence where $\beta$ and $\theta$ are both treated as rewriting rules, in contrast with the proof in \cite{DP15}, which proceeds in two stages: first get rid of $\beta$ (rewriting), then deal with $\theta$.
-See also \cref{rem:29}. \end{rem}
+A benefit of our presentation is that, adopting the oriented approach (see the second proof of \cref{thm:coherence-operahedra}), we get a proof of coherence where $\beta$ and $\theta$ are both treated as rewriting rules, in contrast with the proof in \cite{DP15}, which proceeds in two stages, much like in Mac Lane's proof of coherence for symmetric monoidal categories (see~\cref{MacLane-Kapranov-Simple}): first get rid of $\beta$ (rewriting), then deal with $\theta$. \end{rem}

-\begin{definition} A \emph{strong morphism of categorified non-symmetric operads} $F: \mathcal{P} \to \mathcal{Q}$ is a collection of functors $F_n : \mathcal{P}(n) \to \mathcal{Q}(n)$ together with natural isomorphisms such that the following diagrams commute:
+\begin{definition} A \defn{strong morphism} of categorified non-symmetric operads $F: \mathcal{P} \to \mathcal{Q}$ is a collection of functors $F_n : \mathcal{P}(n) \to \mathcal{Q}(n)$ together with natural isomorphisms such that the following diagrams commute:

-It is said to be \emph{strict} if the natural isomorphisms are identities. \end{definition}
+It is said to be \defn{strict} if the natural isomorphisms are identities. \end{definition}

 Once again, the diagrams above hold for all instances of $\beta$ and $\theta$ arrows, and we have omitted the $(i,j,k)$-indices for readability.
 Observe that a strong (resp. strict) morphism between categorified non-symmetric operads concentrated in arity $1$ is a strong (resp. strict) monoidal functor between non-symmetric monoidal categories.